nhtranggg/superstore-sales-analysis/README.md

 ## Key Insights
 - West region leads in sales, followed by Central, East, and South
 - Furniture is the top-performing category, generating ~$512M (51.53%) of total sales
-- Sales show a recurring Q4 surge pattern across multiple years
+- The Excel trend view shows overall sales growing across years, with a sharp Q4-2015 spike followed by steadier growth into 2018
+- The Power BI quarter-comparison view shows Q3 consistently outperforming other quarters across multiple years — a recurring seasonal pattern worth planning around
 - YoY growth reached 14.13% in the most recent year-over-year comparison

 ## Files